Categories can help you organize content on your site, but there are situations when you don’t want users to find specific categories.

-There is no way to do that by default because WordPress comes with weak search customization options.
+Sadly, there is no way to hide categories by default because WordPress search has many limitations.

 In this article, we’ll show you how to exclude any category from search results on your site in a few clicks.